daquilino/MySQL-Node-Store/README.md

-# MySQL-Node-Store (aka Bamazon)
+# MySQL-Node-Store (a.k.a.
+Bamazon)

-MySQL-Node-Store is a mock store utilizing MySQL and Node.js to take in orders from customers, ....
-MySQL-Node-Store contains three modules, bamazonCustomer.js, bamazonManager.js, and bamazonSupervisor.js that allows users to create ...
+, bamazonCustomer.js, bamazonManager.js, and bamazonSupervisor.js that allows users to create ...

+MySQL-Node-Store (a.k.a.
+Bamazon) is an Node.js based Amazon-like storefront utilizng MySQL.
+The app is broken down into three modes for customers, managers, and supervisors.

+takes in orders from customers and depletes stock from the store's inventory.
+As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.